mam10eks/search-homepage-of-university-leipzig/README.md

 * `mvn clean install spring-boot:run`
   * For a arbitrary operating system will this command compile the project, execute all unit tests and starting the jar after that.

+Then you could point your browser to `localhost:8080` to see the user interface of the search engine.

 ## Onboarding

 If you want to work on the project you find some important tools that are used for the development here.